 Don't stick your head in the sand

 It's public knowledge that there are several million more Americans living abroad than tax returns being filed by them.
-These millions not filing either don't know that they ought to be filing, or believe that they can remain under the IRS' radar, but they are all in for a rude awakening at some point over the next few years.
+These millions not filing either don't know that they ought to be filing, or believe that they can remain under the IRS' radar – however, they are all in for a rude awakening at some point.

-In 2014, under the FATCA legislation, the IRS began compelling foreign banks to provide account info of any US account holders.
-As such, the IRS knows what income US expats received into foreign bank accounts in 2015.
-If a return doesn't match this info, or if there is no return filed, a letter to the address the foreign bank account is registered to may be posted.
+In 2014, under the FATCA legislation, the IRS began compelling foreign banks to provide their US account holders’ account information, including balances.
+As such, the IRS now knows which US expats should be filing a tax return, along with their addresses.
+If a tax return doesn't match the information provided by banks, or if no is return filed, at some point a letter will be posted.

-The good news is that if you've been living abroad but haven't filed before there's a program called the IRS Streamlined Procedure that allows you to begin filing without paying any penalties for previous non-compliance.
-You simply have to submit your last three returns and your last six FBARS (more about these later), and self-certify that you haven't been wilfully tax-avoiding.
+The good news is that if you've been living abroad but haven't filed before there's an IRS amnesty program called the Streamlined Procedure that allows you to begin filing without paying any penalties for previous non-compliance.
+You simply have to submit your last three returns and your last six FBARS (more about these later) and self-certify that you haven't been willfully tax-avoiding.

 Know what you have to do

-The first step when planning to file is to understand what you have to file and by when.
-If you earn more than $10,000 from any source, you have to file a form 1040.
-Any tax due should still be paid by April 15th, however expats have an automatic filing extension to June 15th, and this can be extended further online until October 15th.
+The first step when planning to file is to understand what exactly you have to file and by when.
+If you earn more than $10,000 in total, you have to file a Form 1040.
+Any tax due should still be paid by April 15th – however, expats have an automatic filing extension to June 15th, and this can be extended further until October 15th on request.

-If you have over $10,000 in total in one or more foreign accounts at any time during the tax year, you have to declare these accounts FinCEN form 114, also known as an FBAR (Foreign Bank Account Report).
-This needs to be filed by June 30th this year, though from next year onwards it will have the same filing deadlines as form 1040.
+If you have over $10,000 in total in one or more foreign bank or investment accounts at any time during the tax year, you have to declare all your foreign accounts by filing FinCEN Form 114 online, also known as an FBAR (Foreign Bank Account Report).
+Qualifying accounts include any that you have control or signatory authority over, such as a business or joint account perhaps.
+FinCEN Form 114 needs to be filed by April 15th, though an extension is available until October 15th.

 Know your exclusions

-The Foreign Tax Credit meanwhile allows you to claim a dollar credit against your US income tax liability for every dollar of tax you've paid in your country of residence.
+The Foreign Tax Credit, meanwhile, allows you to claim a dollar credit for every dollar of tax you've paid in your country of residence.

-They can be combined, with tax credits claimed for income over the FEIE threshold, however if you are paying higher rates of income tax in your country of residence than in the US, it normally makes more sense just to claim the Foreign Tax Credit, as you'll be able to claim more credits than the tax you owe to the US, and the extra credits can be carried forward for future use.
+They can be combined, with tax credits claimed for income over the FEIE threshold, but if you are paying higher rates of income tax in your country of residence than in the US, it usually makes more sense just to claim the Foreign Tax Credit as you'll be able to claim more credits than the tax you owe to the US, and the extra credits can be carried forward for future use.

 There are other exemptions, notably the Foreign Housing Exclusion, which allows you to exclude housing expenses such as rent and utilities, and the Child Tax Credit.
-Please note that as of 2015, you can't claim the Child Tax Credit if you are claiming the FEIE.
+Please note that since 2015 the Child Tax Credit cannot be claimed if you are claiming the FEIE.

 Gather your documents

-Whether you're filing your return yourself or getting help from an expat tax professional, it's worth gathering all your info before you start.
+Whether you're filing your return yourself or getting help from an expat tax professional, it's worth gathering all your documents before you start.
 If you filed last year, you'll just need:

 - Your last return